-That might seem overly dramatic, but it’s true.
+Great projects often start with great hopes and expectations.
+But if the project initiation phase isn’t successful, the project can drift off course and head for disaster.
 You must anchor your project at the outset by providing it with structure.
-Ideas are plentiful but having a project plan and executing it will help actualize those hopes and ideas.
+Ideas are plentiful, but having a project plan and executing it allows you to actualize those hopes and ideas.

 What Is Project Initiation?

 Project initiation is the first phase of a project’s life cycle.
 It’s at this point that the opportunity or reason for the project is identified and a project is developed to take advantage of that opportunity.
 It’s also during this stage when projects are approved or denied by key stakeholders, so you’ll need to conduct feasibility studies and a cost-benefit analysis to make sure the project has business value.